bahmoudd/arch-install-guide/README.md

 #### To automate paccache process

-Create a file in `/etc/pacman.d/hooks`
+Create a file in `/etc/pacman.d/hooks` by running the below
 ```
 sudo mkdir /etc/pacman.d/hooks
 sudo nano /etc/pacman.d/hooks/clean_cache.hook
 ```

-Add the following lines in it
+Append the following lines to it
 ```
 [Trigger]
 Operation = Upgrade